vrajroutu/cohere-azure-ai-search-rag/Readme.md

 ### Uploading Files and Asking Questions

 - **Upload Files**: Use the sidebar to upload PDF files.
-The text from these files will be extracted and indexed.
+The .pdf from these files will be extracted and indexed.
 - **Ask Questions**: Type your questions in the chat input at the bottom center of the page.
 The system will perform a vector search using the uploaded documents and provide responses.

 ### Example Questions